lucapette/website/content/writing/the-appeal-of-static-typing.md

 ### When it compiles, it probably works

 This also comes up a lot and I remember being very sceptical hearing this when I was working only with dynamically typed languages.
 I was... wrong.

-Because this too is true.
+This too is true.
 The probably is important because it's not a 100% hit of course.
-But the point stands and plays into my conversation well: it's a matter of confidence.
+But the point stands and makes more confident.

-This becomes really evident when I'am trying to rush a bug fix to production.
+The difference is really evident when I'am trying to rush a bug fix to production.
 No matter how careful I am, this situation just happens from time to time.
 The last thing I want is second guessing the fix I'am about to ship.
 It's all about the cognitive load after all and the compiler telling me my code "works" factors in as well.
-Again, it makes me more confident.

 ## Experience is everything